Why disproportionate screaming arguments with your loved ones make for good narrative substance.

 The most straightforward answer, and with no information to the contrary, not necessarily the wrong one, is simply to invoke the rule of cool.
 The rule of cool is the simple principle that the pushing of the boundaries of willing suspension of disbelief is reliant on the coolness of the thing doing the pushing.
 You can write a scene where your Amazon delivery man backflips off the Eiffel Tower while juggling hippos and fist fighting mutant Hitler, and as awesome as that is, the audience looking for a stylish aesthetic is not going to accept it.
-That is because the scene, though cool to come extent, has crossed over from stylish to absurd.
+That is because the scene, though cool, has crossed over from stylish to absurd.
 It might work for the kind of person looking for comedy action, context is significant here, but in that case the rest of story needs to match the absurdity of the scene, unless you’re going for something very deliberate.
-If you are going for a very specific effect then you can throw conflicting aesthetics together to deliberately create dissonant tones, but you’re going to need to be pretty good to execute that without simply breaking people’s suspension of disbelief.
+If you are going for a very specific effect then you can throw conflicting aesthetics together to deliberately create dissonant tones, but you’re going to need to be pretty good to execute that without simply breaking the audience’s investment.

 Bigger is better

-If we don’t question this idea that scaling everything up is automatically the answer, then where literature is concerned, we end up with stories that include a multitude of ideas that could be interesting but lack the discipline to do much more than draw the reader’s attention to them before moving on.
-A points of interest pebbledash approach to narrative.
-This isn’t inherently a bad thing, but it’s worth considering whether a deeper dive into a smaller selection of ideas would give you something more concentrated.
+If we don’t question this idea that scaling everything up is automatically the answer then, where literature is concerned, we end up with stories that include a multitude of ideas that could be interesting but lack the discipline to do much more than draw the reader’s attention to them before moving on.
+A points-of-interest pebbledash approach to narrative.
+This isn’t inherently a bad thing, but it’s worth considering whether a deeper dive into a smaller selection of ideas would give you something more concentrated and rewarding.

 Spectacle is present in the rest of the story.
 You don’t have to think too hard about it and nobody is going to complain about monsters, plague ships, weekend apocalypses and the exhibition of a society destroying itself.
 Sit back, grab a drink, the show is about to start.